Dean-Jansen/Database-Maintenance-Project/README.md

 The Database Maintenance Project focuses on maintaining a healthy database by performing various maintenance tasks.
 It includes a SQL script that automates operations such as archiving old data, reorganizing indexes, updating statistics, shrinking database files, and more.

 ## Project Structure
-- `maintenance_script.sql`: SQL script containing the complex maintenance operations.
+- `maintenance_script.sql`: SQL script containing the maintenance operations.

 ## Maintenance Script
-The maintenance script (`maintenance_script.sql`) is a complex SQL script designed to handle various database maintenance tasks.
+The maintenance script (`maintenance_script.sql`) is a SQL script designed to handle various database maintenance tasks.
 It includes operations such as archiving old data, reorganizing indexes, updating statistics, shrinking database files, checking integrity, and logging maintenance activities.

 ## Features
 - **Archiving Old Data:** Move and archive records older than a specified timeframe.